steamysips/steamy-sips/docs/SOFTWARE_SPECS.md

 - Log in to their account.
 - Log out of their account.
 - View their profile and their personal details.
-- Edit their personal details on their profile page.
+- Edit their personal details from their profile page.
-- Permanently delete their account.
+- Permanently delete their account from their profile page.
-- View their order history.
+- View their order history on their profile page.
-- Cancel a pending order.
+- Cancel a pending order from their profile page.
-- Reorder a previous order.
+- Reorder a previous order from their profile page.
 - Confirm their purchase and checkout.
-- Write a review for any product.
+- Review any product.
+A review has a rating (1-5) and a description.
-- Comment under any product review.
+- Comment on any product review.
+Unlike a review, a comment does not include a rating.
 - Receive an email notification after placing an order.

 ### Administrator